The Channel Fleet Retreat – August 1779

 By now d Orvilliers had been joined off Corunna on 2 July by eight Spanish sail of the line from Ferrol, and finally on 23 July, having been delayed by contrary winds, the bulk of the Spanish fleet from Cadiz commanded by the seventy year-old Don Luis de Cordova.
 The allied plan was to gain control of the Channel to facilitate the capture of the Isle of Wight as a base to assault and destroy the principal British naval port at Portsmouth.
 Should that operation prove successful then further raids would be undertaken on the British mercantile ports, in particular Cork, Bristol and Liverpool.
 But already the French ships were ridden with disease, the Spanish were resentful that d Orvilliers had been given the command of the combined fleet, and almost half the French supplies had been consumed whilst awaiting their allies.
 A further week was then lost whilst the two fleets underwent compatibility training in signalling and manoeuvres, and when the merged force did eventually set sail for the Channel the sickness aboard the French ships had already began to infect their Spanish counterparts.

 Back off the south-west coast of Britain further contrary winds had prevented Hardy s sailing for his advised position off the Scilly Islands, although at least some governmental concerns had been mitigated with the safe arrival of the four million-pound Leeward Islands convoy on 30 July, and the Jamaica convoy a week later.
 The delay had also allowed Hardy to add another eight ships to his force, bringing it up to thirty-six sail of the line, although as with the French fleet many of these vessels were short of provisions and their crews suffering from sickness.
 Only by 12 August was the Channel Fleet on its prescribed station off the Scilly Islands.
 A day earlier the allies had passed Ushant, and by the 14th they were off the Lizard and closing in on the British coast.
+As concern grew, the Camel 24, Captain Richard Rodney Bligh, which had recently brought in the Jamaica convoy, was dispatched to The Needles on the western end of the Isle of Wight with several light transports which were to be sunk as block ships should the combined fleets slip past Hardy and endeavour to enter the Solent.

 On 15 August the first encounter occurred when the Marlborough 74, Ramillies 74, Isis 50 and sloop Cormorant 14, which were sailing to join Hardy, fell in with the combined fleet some forty miles south-east of the Scilly Isles.
 The British ships managed to effect their escape, the Marlborough only just, and her first lieutenant, Sir Jacob Wheate, was sent back to Plymouth aboard the Cormorant, Commander Roddam Home, with news of the allied fleet s position.
 After reaching port on 16 August he set off overland to warn Lord Sandwich at the Admiralty, arriving the next day.
 The First Lord, having received other intelligence of the French fleet s sickness, decided that bold measures were now called for, and he at once ordered a concentration of all available British forces in the Downs where Rear-Admiral Francis William Drake commanded.
 Assuming that Hardy would sail back up the Channel and engage the enemy when the winds allowed, Sandwich began dreaming of a pincer movement that would result in an allied defeat to rival that of the Spanish Armada.